 The Department of Parks and Recreation is committed to expanding its diverse workforce and developing lifeguards within the communities we serve.
 The Lifeguard Ready Training (LRT) program is aimed at providing an inclusive education and training program to youth ages 16- 24 focused on the fundamental skills necessary to become a Los Angeles County Swimming Pool Lifeguard.
 The program is intended to train interested students/participants to an acceptable level to participate in the County Pool Lifeguard Training Academy as a Pool Lifeguard candidate.

 - The program will run at the Belvedere Aquatic Center in East Los Angeles and the Jesse Owens Park and Roosevelt Park Pools in South Los Angeles.

-- BIPOC youth and youth of promise, including youth who are systems involved, are encouraged to apply.
+- Diverse youth and youth of promise, including youth who are systems involved, are encouraged to apply.

 - Trainees must commit to attending all 12 trainings per session.